Embolus: Nomenclature

-The term embolus refers generally to any free-floating mass in the bloodstream.
+The term embolus refers generally to any free-floating mass in the bloodstream, or such a mass once lodged at a site of blockage.
 A related term is embolism, which describes the phenomenon of an embolus lodging in a vessel and creating a blockage.
 An embolism is technically a consequence of an embolus, but the terms are sometimes used interchangeably.
-Both emboli and embolisms are usually named according to their composite substance.
+Emboli and embolisms can be named according to their composition (such as air embolism) or the site where they lodge (pulmonary embolism).

 In contrast to emboli, which can cause occlusion at sites distant from their points of origin, there are also non-traveling blockages that develop locally from vascular trauma and inflammation or other epithelial pathology, such as atheromata and thrombi.
 If these local blockages dislodge into circulation, they become emboli and if not broken down during circulation, may cause embolism(s).
 For example, a thromboembolism is the result of a thrombus that has broken off the interior of a blood vessel and caused a vessel blockage elsewhere in the circulation.

 Details of embolism classification are discussed below.

 Classification by substance

 The physical composition of the embolic material is the defining feature for classification, and this composition reflects the underlying pathophysiologic mechanism of the embolus' formation.
 Furthermore, different types of emboli result in different types of embolisms, each with distinct clinical characteristics.

+By contrast, embolism is typically classified by the location where the emboli lands, such as in pulmonary embolism.

-In thromboembolism, the thrombus (blood clot) from a blood vessel is completely or partially detached from the site of thrombosis (clot).
+thromboembolism, the thrombus (blood clot) from a blood vessel is completely or partially detached from the site of thrombosis (clot).
 The blood flow will then carry the embolus (via blood vessels) to various parts of the body where it can block the lumen (vessel cavity) and cause vessel obstruction or occlusion.
 The free-moving thrombus is called an embolus.
 A thrombus is always attached to the vessel wall and is never freely moving in the blood circulation.
 This is also the key difference for pathologists to determine the cause of a blood clot, either by thrombosis or by post-mortem blood clot.
 Vessel obstruction will then lead to different pathological issues such as blood stasis and ischemia.
 However, not only thromboembolism will cause the obstruction of blood flow in vessels, but also any kind of embolism is capable of causing the same problem.

 Fat embolism usually occurs when endogenous (from sources within the organism) fat tissue escapes into the blood circulation.
 The usual cause of fat embolism is therefore the fracture of tubular bones (such as the femur), which will lead to the leakage of fat tissue within the bone marrow into ruptured vessels.
 There are also exogenous (from sources of external origin) causes such as intravenous injection of emulsions.